Pak's former prime minister Abbasi, Railways Minister Rashid test positive for coronavirus

-Pakistan's former prime minister Shahid Khaqan Abbasi and incumbent Railways Minister Sheikh Rashid Ahmad were tested positive for coronavirus on Monday.
+Pakistan's former prime minister Shahid Khaqan Abbasi and incumbent Railways Minister Sheikh Rashid Ahmad were tested positive for the novel coronavirus on Monday, making them the latest amongst the country's top politicians to contract the virus that has infected over one lakh people in the country.
 Pakistan Muslim League-Nawaz (PML-N) spokesperson Maryam Aurangzeb confirmed that 61-year-old Abbasi was infected by the virus.

 Abbasi, who is the Senior Vice President of the PML-N, served as the prime minister from August 2017 to May 2018 after his party leader Nawaz Sharif was de-seated by a court ruling in a corruption case.
 He has gone into self-isolation at his house after receiving a positive COVID-19 test report on Monday, his party officials said.

 PML-N chief Shehbaz Sharif wished Abbasi a speedy recovery.
-Railways Minister Sheikh Rashid Ahmad was tested positive for the novel coronavirus, according to a statement by his office.
+Railways Minister Ahmad was tested positive for the novel coronavirus, according to a statement by his office.

 "Sheikh Rashid has tested positive for COVID-19," the statement said, adding that he has gone into self-isolation and will remain in quarantine for two weeks as per doctors' advice.
 Pakistan People's Party (PPP) leader and former provincial minister Sharjeel Memon was tested positive for coronavirus on Sunday.